 Care and Maintenance

-Even though tool belts are made to be tough, that does not mean you should not take good care of them.
+Even though the tool belts are made to be tough, that does not mean you should not take good care of them.
 If it is constructed out of leather, taking care of it involves cleaning it on a regular basis.
 To do so, empty all the pockets/pouches completely.
 Aside from taking out all tools and materials, turn the pouches inside-out, too.

 Once the tool belt is completely dry, apply some leather conditioner and leather sealant to prevent the leather from drying out and cracking.
 Hope this cleaning guide can contribute to keep those tool belts longevity.

 Frequently Asked Questions